Masood Textile Mills

-Masood Textile Mills (MTM) (مسعود ٹیکسٹائل ملز) is a vertically-integrated textile manufacturing company based out of Faisalabad, Pakistan with in-house yarn, yarn, knitting, fabric dyeing, processing, laundry and apparel manufacturing facilities.
-MTM is publicly listed on the Pakistan Stock Exchange.
-It used to be the largest knit-wear manufacturer and exporter in Pakistan.
+Masood Textile Mills (MTM) (مسعود ٹیکسٹائل ملز) is a Pakistani textile manufacturing company based in Faisalabad.
+It operates as a vertically integrated enterprise with facilities for spinning (yarn), knitting, fabric dyeing, processing, laundry, and apparel manufacturing.
+MTM specializes in a diverse range of textile and apparel products, including knitwear, sportswear, sleepwear, denim apparel, speciality yarns, knitwear fabric, and items designed for special applications.
+It is publicly listed on the Pakistan Stock Exchange.

+History

+Masood Textile Mills was founded in 1984.
 In 2014 it posted a pre-tax profit of Rs 1.1 billion, which was 13% higher than its pre-tax earnings in the preceding year.
 Shanghai Challenge Textile Company acquired 24.3% shares in Masood Textile Mills in a privately negotiated deal.
+It later acquired 52% stake of the company.

+It used to be the largest knit-wear manufacturer and exporter in Pakistan before 2020.